Underwater Photography in Raleigh

 Underwater photography doesn't require a special camera or lens, although one with excellent AF capabilities and a wider angle is certainly recommended.

-It does, however, require that you properly protect that camera unless your intention is to drown and effectively kill it.
+It does, however, require that you properly protect that camera and lens unless your intention is to drown and effectively kill it.

 So, you'll need an underwater housing for your camera.

-With an increased popularity in underwater imagery, the market for housings has developed some new competition for your dollars.
+While interest in underwater imagery has increased, the market for housings has developed some new competition for your dollars.

 The first option is a waterproof camera bag.
 Basically, it's a large ziplock bag that will roll down and buckle in some fashion, basically sealing out the water.
 While this type of covering will be acceptable for some, it's a huge risk of improperly sealing and not a chance I would take with my rig.